Get the best Bluetooth headphones under $100 right now.

 The Life Q30 out-of-the-box sound profile is a bit bassy and warm, which isn’t ideal for purists.
 You can bring up their audio reproduction quality if you tweak them in the companion app.

-Headphones offer excellent active noise cancelling technology, removing lots of annoying sounds that would ruin the listening experience.
+Wireless headphones offer excellent active noise cancelling technology, removing lots of annoying sounds that would ruin the listening experience.

 You can choose between 3 ANC modes: Outdoor, Indoor, and Transport noise cancellation mode.